Double Dare (franchise): Double Dare 2000

 On December 20, 1999, Nickelodeon announced a revival of the original Double Dare show, titled Double Dare 2000.
 Production began on January 5, 2000, and the show broadcast its first episode later that same month on January 22, 2000, now hosted by Jason Harris with Tiffany Phillips as announcer.
 Additional episodes were taped in July of the same year.
 Eileen Braun, who worked on the original Double Dare as a production assistant and a production coordinator, was the executive producer for Double Dare 2000.
 Marc Summers advised on production as an executive consultant.
 Jeffrey Lamar, Tia Marie Schroeder and Will Finley worked on Double Dare 2000 as stage assistants.

 Double Dare 2000 followed the Family Double Dare format with a revamped set and bigger physical challenges.
 It also featured the new Triple Dare Challenge option in round two, and referred to the obstacle course as the Slopstacle Course.
 In association with Sony and National Mobile Television, five episodes of Double Dare 2000 were produced in high-definition with a 16:9 aspect ratio.
 The episodes were broadcast in a 4:3 letterboxed format as Nickelodeon did not broadcast in high-definition until 2008.
-The music for Double Dare 2000, a remix of the original soundtrack, was composed by former Crack the Sky guitarist Rick Witkowski.
+The music for Double Dare 2000, a Surf Rock style remix of the original soundtrack, was composed by former Crack the Sky guitarist Rick Witkowski.
 Byron Taylor again served as set designer.
 The series concluded on November 10, 2000.
 Repeats remained on the Nickelodeon schedule until July 29, 2001.

 2012–2016

 Beginning May 21, 2012, Nickelodeon Suites Resort in Orlando produced Double Dare as a nightly live stage presentation, Double Dare Live.
 As part of the Studio Nick feature of the hotel, shows were performed each night exclusively for the resort's guests.
 The show featured elements and updates from the various versions of Double Dare, including remixed music, physical challenges and an obstacle course similar to the TV show.
 Like the most recent formats of the program, eight contestants were selected to participate for the game-playing teams, while additional audience members played other physical challenges throughout the program.
 The production continued until Nickelodeon Suites Resort Orlando rebranded as a Holiday Inn Resort on June 1, 2016.
 A scaled-down version of Double Dare Live, called Double Dare Challenge, has been presented at Nickelodeon Universe in Mall of America in seasonal cycles since 2016.

 On July 22, 2016, special live editions of Double Dare, produced by Nickelodeon and The Splat with original host Marc Summers, took place at the Fluxx nightclub during San Diego Comic-Con 2016.
-The event was live-streamed on The Splat's Facebook page and included in the later anniversary special.
-The week of July 25, 2016, The Splat aired a Double Dare-themed week featuring episodes and moments from the series' history, and included edited versions of the Comic-Con games.
+The event was live streamed on The Splat's Facebook page and included in the later anniversary special.
+The week of July 25, 2016, The Splat aired a Double Dare-themed week featuring episodes and moments from the series' history and included edited versions of the Comic-Con games.
 These events marked Summers' first Nickelodeon-sponsored involvement with the brand since Double Dare 2000.